 Tom Picard: “You have to be smart to outwit your opponent”

 It was in Łódź, Poland, that the Montpellier university volleyball team, led by coaches Dominique Hallart and Bernard Iché, went on to win a bronze medal at the European Championship.
-This third-place finish was due as much to the players’ talent as to the team spirit of this great squad, which has already won two French championships.
+This third-place finish was due as much to the players’ talent as to the cohesion of this great team, which has already won two French championships.
 “Wereally know each other well.
-We’ve all played together before at different clubs and get along very well.
-That’s what makes it work,” comments Tom Picard, the team captain.
+We’ve all played together before at different clubs, and we get along very well.
+That’s what makes it work,” said team captain Tom Picard.

 A family affair

-This young man from Marseille has had an unconventional journey; true to the Olympique spirit, he initially devoted himself to soccer.
+It’s been an unusual journey for this young man from Marseille who, as is typical for someone from Marseille, initially focused on soccer.
 After playing in the Istres youth academy, he eventually left the field and moved to Montpellier to pursue his studies three years ago.
 “I’d gottena little tired of soccer but not of competition, so when I was offered the chance to play volleyball, I said yes.
 I knew there was a great team spirit in this sport.”

-It’s safe to say that in the Picard family, volleyball runs in the blood!
-With a dad who coaches in Tours and Istres and an older sister playing in the First Division and the Elite League, it’s no surprise that Tom eventually found his way onto the court.
+It must be said that in the Picard family, volleyball is a family affair!
+With a dad who coaches in Tours and Istres, and an older sister playing in the First Division and the Elite League, it’s no surprise that Tom eventually found his way onto the court.
 He quickly joined the Arago de Sète youth academy, where he carved out a niche for himself as an outside hitter.
 A position where his strategic skills make him a valuable asset to the team: “Tobe a good player, you have to be smart—almost cunning—to outwit the opponent’s strategies.”

 "Now or never!"